rajughoshdev/ansible-workshop/nginx-server-blocks/README.md

 You need to modify your host machine's hosts file for Linux/Mac: `sudo vim /etc/hosts`; adding the below:

-    192.168.77.100 yourdomainname.com
+    192.168.88.100 rajudemo.com
+    192.168.88.100 rajutest.com

-After configuring, you can visit http://192.168.77.100  http://yourdomainname.com in a browser, then you'll see the Nginx defult page or your create testing page.
+After configuring, you can visit http://rajudemo.com and http://rajutest.com  in a browser, then you'll see the sucessfull page.

-For PhpMyadmin you can visit http://192.168.77.100/phpmyadmin or http://yourdomainname.com/phpmyadmin in a browser, then you'll see the phpmyadmin login page.

-Mysql created user name and password  `username: rajughosh password:demodb` or you can change very easily by modify `webserver/tasks/mysql.yml`